FedericoPonzi/OpenSingleTab/README.md

 A browser extension to keep your tabs under control.
 Free and Open Source.

 ## Features
+Save RAM and keep your tabs organized by sending them to OpenSingleTab.

-- Stores all your open tabs in groups with timestamps
+- Store all your open tabs in groups with timestamps.
+Give a custom name to each group
-- Preserves previous tab groups when saving new tabs
-- Displays tab groups organized by their capture date and time
+- Tabs are organized by their capture timestamp automatically
-- If a display page is already open, the extension will switch focus to it instead of opening a new tab
-- Modern UI with Tailwind CSS styling
+- Import and export tabs
+- Simple and clean style
+- No ads, spam and minimal permissions.

 ## Download:
 * Firefox: https://addons.mozilla.org/en-US/firefox/addon/opensingletab/